Origin II (Comics) | Review

 For longtime Wolverine fans, Origin II offers valuable insights into Logan's psychological development and his deep distrust of authority figures and scientific institutions.
 The series explains why Logan reacts so violently to confinement and medical procedures.

-Origin II may not achieve the emotional devastation of the original but it serves as a worthy continuation that expands Logan's mythology without contradicting established continuity.
+Origin II may not achieve the emotional devastation of the original but it serves as a worthy continuation that expands Logan's mythology without contradicting established continuity at all.
 The series proves that some stories benefit from exploring different aspects of trauma and recovery in unique and meaningful ways entirely.

 Where to Read: